kasperverner/mashd/README.md

   };
 }

-// defining a smashd for joining data sets
+// defining a Smashd for joining data sets
-// smashd can be used to join or concatenate 2 data sets
+// Smashd can be used to join or concatenate 2 data sets
 // operations can be chained using dot-notation.

-Smashd smash = patients
+Smashd smash = patients.smash(operations)
-  .smash(operations)
   // the match methods can be chained together and executed in order .match(patient.patientId, operation.patient_id) .fuzzyMatch(patient.patientId, operation.patient_id, 0.8)